 San Rafael is just what you need if you’re done in with the backpacker small talk and let’s face it – it pays to be in luxury to get your shuteye before climbing a volcano.
 San Rafael offers a homely feel and it helps that it’s slap bang in the middle of everything that you need in Antigua.

 The wifi is top notch (which is pretty much like breathing for me), shower is perfect and the only real issue that I had was the staff’s lack of initiative when it came to basic personal food requests.
-But not to worry – there is a delicious Indian restaurant two minutes away, which is absolutely delicious!
+But not to worry – there is an Indian restaurant two minutes away, which is absolutely delicious!

 Atmosphere: San Rafael oozes modern cool.
 The colour scheme, the logo, the staff, the rooms and hats off to the interior designer for the stunning hallway.